What’s better than knowing that your home is shielded with an environment-friendly roof?

 What this rooftop garden does is help reduce the energy consumption of a building by absorbing the heat to itself, therefore, leaving your home cool without having to use air conditioners.

 Green roofs also absorb stormwater that is expected to overflow rooftops and cause potential floods.
 Almost 90% of the stormwater that hits the roof will be absorbed by a green roof.
-That will also help the place to remain cool during hot weathers.
+That will also help the place to remain cool during hot weather.

 Using a green roof will literally solve half of energy consumption issues.
 It is a convenient and almost effortless option to make your home look more vibrant and beautiful.